New jobless claims fall in Washington, but doubts rise over federal relief

-Even as fewer Washingtonians filed for unemployment last week, experts warned that pre-election politics could hold up much needed federal funds for the hundreds of thousands of state residents already left jobless by COVID-19.
+Even as fewer Washingtonians filed for unemployment last week, experts warned that preelection politics could hold up much needed federal funds for the hundreds of thousands of state residents already left jobless by COVID-19.

 “Neither party wants the other to look good right now,” said economist Hart Hodges, a director of the Center for Economic and Business Research at Western Washington University, referring to the fraught negotiations between Congress and the White House over a new round of pandemic relief.